jgte/ls5-login/README.md

 Finally, copy and paste the *secret* string into an empty file.

-## TEsting ig the authenticator-cli is working
+## Testing ig the authenticator-cli is working

 You can test if `authenticator-cli` is giving you the correct token by comparing what your phone says with the output of the following command: